President Moon Jae-In Pressures Donald Trump, Kim Jong-Un For Decision Following NATO Summit

 President Moon Jae-in is pressuring Donald Trump and North Korean commander Kim Jong Un to reach a nuclear decision following the NATO summit.
-Moon voiced his concerns about the progress of their promises at a forum in Singapore Friday.
+Moon voiced his concerns about the progress of their promises at a forum in Singapore on Friday.

 Trump and Kim agreed to work towards the denuclearization of the Korean Peninsula in June, but did not give any specifics on how they planned to do so.

-The North Korean leader said that both will have to face international judgement if they fail to keep the commitments made last month, the Associated Press reports.
+The North Korean leader said that both will have to face international judgment if they fail to keep the commitments made last month, the Associated Press reports.

 “Both leaders have made a promise in front of the international community, so while there could be twists and turns during the working-level negotiations, I think the leaders ultimately will be able to keep their promise,” Moon said at the forum.
 “If the leaders don’t keep the promise they directly made in front of the international community, they would face the stern judgement of the international community.”